 It has a very thorough system for workflow creation with multiple roles including reviewers, mandatory reviewers, gatekeepers and final approvers.
 Each role has its own permissions, so all approvers will have a clear idea of their responsibilities and stake in the project.
 They also have version comparison features and threaded comments that can also allow attachments in replies.
 Every approver has a “red pen,” and while this sounds like a markup tool, PageProof actually lacks such design collaboration tools.
 You can only comment on proofs, reducing the level of clarity and context feedback could have with tools such as shapes or arrows.

 Ashore is an online proofing tool that streamlines and simplifies the review and approval process for creative teams and approvers.
 This software manages the proofing process through a couple of easy steps from creating workflows, sending out proofs for review and managing feedback over the course of the approval process.
 How well does Ashore inspire collaboration, though?

 This software platform was designed to be an accessible, easily-understood platform for online proofing.
 Our automated workflows keep the process organized and our intuitive for our users to create.
 Approvers need no formal onboarding or training to orient themselves to the system before they start proofing and giving their feedback.
 Navigating the proofing screen is easy.
 Design collaboration tools including threaded comments, markup tools and version controls allow feedback to have context and conversations to stay within Ashore.
 At the end of the proofing experience, approvers simply decide to approve or not approve a proof, and Ashore will keep track of all updates for you.

 Ashore understands the importance of collaboration in online proofing, and we want to make your proofing experience as easy and beneficial as possible.
-To learn how we can help you work better with your approvers, schedule a demo with us!
-If you’re more of a fearless explorer – you can also go ahead and sign up with us, today.
+To learn how we can help you work better with your approvers, go ahead and sign up with us, today.
 It’s free, after all!